 The two men stood in silence.
 What could be done?
 Jimmy put a hand on Edgar’s shoulder and tilted his head toward the store.
 It was time to move.

-Edgar looked at his friend. he looked a little more tired than usual.
+Edgar looked a little more tired than usual.
 He looked pained, Jimmy thought.

 “But leave her like that, man?
 She deserves better.”